-Title: Scaling and Equivalency: Specimen Tests to Field-Scale Conditions well established in the literature.
+Title: Scaling and Equivalency: Specimen Tests to Field-Scale Conditions established in the literature.
 Understanding how laboratory tests apply to field conditions is essential when applying laboratory-measured properties to understand field behavior.
 Similarly, evaluating field-measured moduli in the context of laboratory data requires an understanding of the scaling that exists between field and laboratory-measured moduli.
 Interpreting the performance of MnROAD test sections constructed with RAP, RCA and blends in conjunction with laboratory test data is an integral part of this project.
 Additionally, an intent is to use the laboratory data generated in this study for full-scale conditions.
 For these reasons, understanding scaling between laboratory and field conditions for RCA, RAP and blends with conventional aggregate are a critical element of this project.

-Description: Differences between pavement moduli measured in the field and laboratory are
+Description: Differences between pavement moduli measured in the field and laboratory are well

-The $M_r$ of the four MnROAD samples have been determined through Large-Scale Modeling Experiments (LSME) and small-scale laboratory methods in accordance with NCHRP 1-28a.
-The $M_r$ of field-scale pavement sections located at the MnROAD test facility have been determined using data acquired from falling weight deflectometer (FWD) testing.
-Analysis involving plastic deformation and stiffness of the materials has been completed, and further analysis involving the gravel equivalency of the materials is ongoing.
+The M_r of the four MnROAD samples have been determined through Large-Scale Modeling Experiments (LSME) and small-scale laboratory methods in accordance with NCHRP 1-28a.
+The M_r of field-scale pavement sections located at the MnROAD test facility have been determined using data acquired from falling weight deflectometer (FWD) testing.
+Analysis involving plastic deformation and stiffness of the materials has been completed.
+The scaling effects between laboratory and field conditions have been evaluated.
+The report is written and under review.